villermen/runescape-cache-tools/README.md

 For Windows, either put the SoX binary and its dependencies (dlls) into the same directory as the cache tools, or install the application and add it to your PATH.

 ## Credits
-I would like to thank some great community members who helped me in getting the cache figured out:
+Thanks to all the great community members who helped me in getting the cache figured out and making this a better tool.
-- Pea2nuts
-- Method
-- Graham
-- \`Discardedx2
-- Sean
+I'm not listing you here for privacy reasons (unless you want to), but you know who you are!

 If you have any remaining questions feel free to [send me an email](mailto:villermen@gmail.com).